 То Do this

-Change the load group of a 1.
-Double-click a load in the model. le-click a load in the model.
+Change the load group of a Doub ble-click a load in the model.

 load 2.
-In the e load properties dialog box:
+In the e load properties dialog:

 Select a new load group in the Load group name list.

 b.
-C Click Modify .
+(Click Modify .

-Move loads to another load Select t the loads in the model.
+Move loads to another load group 1.
+Selec t the loads in the model.

-group 2.
-On th grou ne Analysis & design tab, click Load ps.
+2. On th grou ne Analysis & design tab, click Load ps .

-3. In the Load Groups dialog box:
+3. In the e Load Groups dialog:

 a.
 S Select a load group.

 b.
-C Click Change load group.
+(Click Change load group .